dewdgi/wheel-hid-emulator/logics.md

 - `USBGadgetPollingThread()` is the only writer to `/dev/hidg0`.
 It waits on `state_cv`, builds a 13-byte report with `BuildHIDReport()`, then calls `WriteHIDBlocking()` until the transfer completes.
 A short "warmup" burst (25 frames) is pushed any time we re-enable so games that are sitting in input menus still see fresh data even if nothing is moving yet.
 - `USBGadgetOutputThread()` polls for OUTPUT data, reassembles 7-byte packets, and hands them to `ParseFFBCommand()` for decoding.
 - `FFBUpdateThread()` runs at ~125 Hz: shapes torque, blends autocenter springs, applies gain, feeds the damped spring model, and nudges steering by applying `ffb_offset` before clamping to ±32768.
-- `ToggleEnabled()` flips the `enabled` flag under the mutex, grabs/ungrabs input, reapplies whatever pedals/buttons are currently held (snapshot), schedules the warmup burst, and logs the new mode so the host always sees a current frame when control changes.
+- `ToggleEnabled()` flips the `enabled` flag under the mutex, grabs/ungrabs input, calls `ResyncKeyStates()` (which is a no-op unless a new device arrived), reapplies whatever pedals/buttons are currently held (snapshot), schedules the warmup burst, and logs the new mode so the host always sees a current frame when control changes.
 - `SendNeutral(reset_ffb)` injects a neutral frame and, unless we explicitly ask for a reset, preserves the force-feedback state so quickly toggling Ctrl+M no longer clears road feel.
 - Warmup burst: when we re-enable, `GamepadDevice` emits a few consecutive neutral frames followed by the freshly captured snapshot so ACC never sees half-pressed pedals or missing axes after a toggle.